akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The laneway was unusually quiet since most villagers were already helping gladly up at the hall.
 The autumn sun was pale, the shadows long.
 She delivered the salve, exchanged a few pleasant words, and turned back towards the hall.

 Goosie had followed her, as always.
-The bird was tired from the day's activity so waddled over and settled under the wooden bench seat by Beatrice's favourite tree—the one by St. Peter's.
+The bird was tired from the day’s activity so waddled over and settled under the wooden bench seat by Beatrice’s favourite tree—the one by St. Peter’s.

 “Little lady!”
 A distant cheerful voice was followed by a warbling whistled tune.
-The priest was rounding the corner of his small wattle-and-daub cottage, which sat in the lee of the church's chancel.
+The priest was rounding the corner of his small wattle-and-daub cottage, which sat in the lee of the church’s chancel.
 He was an old man, older than her father, his face carved by wind and prayer.

 Behind him, near the low stone wall of the churchyard, his straw skeps—the conical bee-hives—hummed with more activity than even Stanwey hall.
 The late August sun had turned the air golden, and the bees darted amongst the fading clover and the last of the wild thyme, desperate to fill their combs before the first frost.

 *Little lady.* The priest had always called her that since childhood and had no intentions to change now she was growing up.
-Beatrice sank gratefully onto the wooden bench seat that had stood beneath the tree's deep evergreen canopy for longer than she could remember.
+Beatrice sank gratefully onto the wooden bench seat that had stood beneath the tree’s deep evergreen canopy for longer than she could remember.

 The old man stopped while he wiped his hands on a rough linen apron, his eyes crinkling.
 “I've a jar of fresh honey if you'll wait a moment.
 My other ladies have been busy with the heather on the heights; it’s dark and thick as treacle this year.”